-Do You Need to Provide a Recorded Statement to the Insurance Company?
+Am I Required to Give a Recorded Statement to the Insurer?

 Insurance companies often ask car crash victims to provide a recorded statement about the accident.
 They may tell the victim it will help speed up the process and allow them to resolve the claim more quickly.

 However, the value of your claim could be limited by what is on the recording.
 That is why the insurance company may be pushing for you to give this statement.
 The insurance company’s goal is to resolve your claim quickly and pay out the least possible amount of compensation.
 They are also looking for any reason to deny your claim.

 That said, do you still have to give a recorded statement?

 Learn the answer to this question below and find out how an experienced attorney can help you protect the full value of your claim.

 Why is the Insurance Company Asking for a Recorded Statement?

 Your own insurance company or the other driver’s insurance company may ask you for a recorded statement.
 However, you can refuse the request from the other driver’s insurance company and it is unlikely it will hurt your claim.

 On the other hand, your own insurance company may require you to provide a recorded statement about the accident and your injuries.
 That said, your policy may not require a recorded statement and may simply ask for a written statement.